ELPatitoLoco/ScriptedEvents-Wiki-Clone/Variables.md

 The following is a list of all variables supported in various ScriptedEvents places.
 All of the numerical variables can be used in the place of numbers in math equations (such as the `LIGHTSOFF` duration parameter).

+Variables can be paired with [conditions](https://github.com/Thundermaker300/ScriptedEvents/wiki/Conditions) very well; however, they can also be used in standalone math equations.

 ## Variables
 ### Numerical variables
 #### Chance